-Forty-six DII football champions have been crowned since Louisiana Tech defeated Western Kentucky 34-0 in the first DII Football Championship in 1973.
-West Florida is the latest two win a national title, winning its first championship in 2019.
-The Argonauts will look to become the tenth program to win multiple national championships in 2020.
+Forty-eight DII football champions have been crowned since Louisiana Tech defeated Western Kentucky 34-0 in the first DII Football Championship in 1973.
+Ferris State is the latest to win multiple national titles, winning its first championship in 2021 and then repeating in 2022 with a 41-14 win over Colorado School of Mines.

 Let's take a look at the programs who have won the most DII football titles.

 2022 DII FOOTBALL CHAMPIONSHIP: How Ferris State won the 2022 title